learn-co-curriculum/dsc-set-up-aws-iam/README.md

 ### Initial Setup

 Go to [AWS](https://aws.amazon.com) and set up your account.
-Deloitte folks, please do NOT use your company email address when creating your account.
+Flatiron Enterprise customers, please do NOT use your company email address when creating your account.

 You will be asked to enter credit card information.
 Please use a personal card.
 (Don't worry; you won't be charged.)